-Your confirmed income should correspond to the annual wage that would be paid to an equally skilled external professional for doing the same work that you do.
-Do not underinsure yourself but set your confirmed income at as correct a level as possible already from the start of your self-employment.
+Do not underinsure yourself but estimate your YEL income (annual income for self-employment) at as correct a level as possible already from the start of your self-employment.

 Your confirmed income will determine your:

 - pension contribution,

 - future monthly pension,

 - sickness allowance based on your health insurance,